ArkadiaModding/ArkadiaModding/README.md

   </p>
   <p>
   1. Be the better person.<br>
-  If someone is disrespecting you, please contect us instead of reciprocating it, if you do, it won't lead to removal but it doesn't look good for anyone.
+  If someone is disrespecting you, please contact us instead of reciprocating it, if you do, it won't lead to removal but it doesn't look good for anyone.
   </p>
 <hr>
 <p align="center">Thank you for your time and understanding.</p>